Professional Development Modules

-As a result of the presenter-conducted module, participants will learn through design and implementation of their own experiments about static electricity and its relationship with various materials.
+As a result of the presenter-conducted module, participants will learn through design and implementation of their own experiments about the transmission of light energy.
 Participants will design a lesson they can implement in their own classroom.

-- Participants will learn the definition of the term static electricity
+- Participants will learn the definition of the terms transparent, translucent, and opaque

-- Participants will be able to write a procedure for conducting experiments about reducing static electricity
+- Participants will be able to write a procedure for an experiment

 - Participants will be able to analyze data and draw conclusions from that data